Anujbhai-1997/Matplotlib/README.md

 <h3 align ="center">

 -   `Matplotlib` is a comprehensive library for creating
--   static, animated, and interactive visualizations in `Python`.
+-   Static, animated, and interactive visualizations in `Python`.

 </h3>

-<h3>Implementing 'Matplotlib' Library<h3/>

 ![LCD Mascot](https://learncodeonline.in/mascot.png "LCD")